-Technology is key for activating and automating your talent marketing initiatives.
+Technology is key for activating and automating your recruitment marketing initiatives.
 However, we know if you don’t have the right approach or the right strategy, technology falls flat.
 It simply can’t be as impactful or powerful as it has the ability to be.

-In my previous blog, I talked about the importance of technology and the media strategy behind it.
-I also zeroed in on the importance of honing your brand story, and I stressed the intrinsic value in effectively conveying it.
+In my previous blog, I talked about the importance of recruitment marketing technology and the programmatic media strategy behind it.
+I also zeroed in on the importance of honing your employer brand story, and I stressed the intrinsic value in effectively conveying it.
 Your career site experience is key to expressing that message.
 It’s why organizations across industries are investing time and money in creating a best-in class experience that candidates have come to expect.
-And media?
+And programmatic media?
 It’s a driver and strategic tool for getting candidates in to your experience.

 Not only does media drive passive leads — it also compliments and supports your outbound efforts, provided your audience is already familiar with, and receptive to, your brand.

 Of course, every brand is different and therefore requires a custom approach.
-Whether an organization is unique from a branding perspective, the types of roles they have or their business requirements, the reality is those goals can change on a daily basis.
-You may need to dial up or down aspects of your strategy, and you may need to adjust your strategy on the fly.
-Without question, a media strategy can demand variations year over year — even within the same year.
+Whether an organization is unique from an employer branding perspective, the types of roles they have or their business requirements, the reality is those goals can change on a daily basis.
+You may need to dial up or down aspects of your media strategy, and you may need to adjust your strategy on the fly.
+Without question, a programmatic media strategy can demand variations year over year — even within the same year.